If you currently have a pension either through your employer or one held personally you can transfer this pension to another provider if you wish.

 Employers are expected to follow a code of conduct when offering incentives to employees so that they don't feel pressurised into making a decision.
 A key element of this code is providing the employee with access to independent financial advice paid for by the employer.

 When should you not consider transferring your pension?

-There are a number of instances when you should not consider transferring your pension which include:
+There are a number of instances when you should not consider transferring your pension, these include:

-- if you will lose any benefits such as index linking, life cover or a dependents' pension
+- if you will lose any benefits such as index linking, life cover or a dependants' pension

 - if your current pension scheme provides a guaranteed annuity option which may be higher than annuity rates available on the open market